Neanderthal behavior: Cults

 It was once argued that the bones of the cave bear, particularly the skull, in some European caves were arranged in a specific order, indicating an ancient bear cult that killed bears and then ceremoniously arranged the bones.
-This would be consistent with bear-related rituals of modern human Arctic hunter-gatherers, but the alleged peculiarity of the arrangement could also be well-explained by natural causes, and bias could be introduced as the existence of a bear cult would conform with the idea that totemism was the earliest religion, leading to undue extrapolation of evidence.
+This would be consistent with bear-related rituals of recent Arctic hunter-gatherers.
+The alleged peculiarity of the arrangement could also be sufficiently explained by natural causes.
+There may also be confirmation bias here with the idea that totemism was the earliest religion.

-It was also once thought that Neanderthals ritually hunted, killed, and cannibalised other Neanderthals and used the skull as the focus of some ceremony.
+It was also once thought that Neanderthals ritually hunted, killed, and cannibalised other Neanderthals, with the skull becoming the focus of some ceremony.
 In 1962, Italian palaeontologist Alberto Blanc believed a skull from Grotta Guattari, Italy, had evidence of a swift blow to the head—indicative of ritual murder—and a precise and deliberate incising at the base to access the brain.
 He compared it to the victims of headhunters in Malaysia and Borneo, putting it forward as evidence of a skull cult.
-However, it is now thought to have been a result of cave hyaena scavengery.
-Although Neanderthals are known to have practiced cannibalism, there is unsubstantial evidence to suggest ritual defleshing.
+It can also be sufficiently explained by cave hyaena scavengery.
+Although Neanderthals are known to have practised cannibalism, there is unsubstantial evidence to suggest ritual defleshing.

-In 2019, Gibraltarian palaeoanthropologists Stewart, Geraldine, and Clive Finlayson and Spanish archaeologist Francisco Guzmán speculated that the golden eagle had iconic value to Neanderthals, as exemplified in some modern human societies because they reported that golden eagle bones had a conspicuously high rate of evidence of modification compared to the bones of other birds.
-They then proposed some "Cult of the Sun Bird" where the golden eagle was a symbol of power.
-There is evidence from Krapina, Croatia, from wear use and even remnants of string, that suggests that raptor talons wore worn as personal ornaments.
+In 2019, Gibraltarian palaeoanthropologists Stewart, Geraldine, and Clive Finlayson and Spanish archaeologist Francisco Guzmán speculated that the golden eagle had iconic value to Neanderthals like in some recent societies.
+They reported that golden eagle bones had a conspicuously high rate of evidence of modification compared to the bones of other birds, forwarding a "Cult of the Sun Bird" where the golden eagle was a symbol of power.
+There is evidence from Krapina, Croatia, from wear use and even remnants of string, that suggests that raptor talons were worn as personal ornaments.